vikrantsingh82/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 	CHALLENGES
-	Challenges and under the analysis section.
+	Challenges are under the analysis section.

 	DIFFICULTIES
 	1. Biggest hurdle was to work with GitHub, i'm still struggling.